Cardinals vs. Astros Player Props Betting Odds

-Player props are available for Paul Goldschmidt and Alex Bregman, among others, when the St. Louis Cardinals host the Houston Astros at Busch Stadium on Wednesday at 7:45 PM ET.
+Those looking to place a player prop wager can find odds on Alex Bregman, Paul Goldschmidt and others in the Houston Astros-St. Louis Cardinals matchup at Busch Stadium on Thursday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!